 The Berlins sailed through the Great Depression mostly unscathed.
 In fact, the music and movies created by such composers as Irving Berlin and Cole Porter became even more popular, and profitable, during that time as people sought relief from their worries and troubles by escaping into the fantasy lives of Fred Astaire and Ginger Rogers, among others.
 Clarence managed to make a bit of a comeback, partially from the sale of his vast art and antiques collection.
 After he married Anna Case they lived together happily for a few years until his cancer returned.
 This time, however, even the best doctors could do nothing and Clarence died in 1938.
 His funeral at a packed St. Patrick’s Cathedral was a major, traffic-stopping event, with music by the New York Philharmonic, of which he had once been Chairman of the Board.

-There is no such thing as a perfect marriage but Irving and Ellin Berlin’s survived for sixty-two years, which might be a record for a “show business couple.”
+There is no such thing as a perfect marriage but Irving and Ellin Berlin’s survived for 62 years, which might be a record for a “show-business couple.”
 They overcame the differences in their religious and ethnic backgrounds.
 In fact, their marriage probably set an example for many “mixed-marriage” couples to follow in the future.
 Despite many challenges they remained devoted to each other until Ellin’s death in 1988.
-Irving died the following year, at age one hundred and one.
+Irving died the following year, at age 101.
 Because they had still been estranged from Clarence at the time of Irving, Jr.’s death, their baby was buried in Woodlawn Cemetery, with Ellin’s mother’s family, rather than in the Mackay Mausoleum.
 Ellin and Irving chose to be buried in the same grave with their son.